ammarjussa/Smart-School/README.md

 # Smart School Management System
 Smart School Management system is a web application which provide features such as storing and managing records of both students and faculties.
-It includes adding and updating personal information, classes, grades, attendence etc.
+It includes adding and updating personal information, classes, grades, attendance etc.

 ## How to  use
 * First run **npm install** in the main folder